flipperdevices/flipperzero-firmware/README.md

     WARNING: ESP32-S2 (revision v0.0) chip was placed into download mode...
     ```
 14. Plug in the Wi-Fi Dev board to the flipper, press the reset button on the Wi-Fi dev board and you should now see a solid blue light.

+Some users reported that if you've already flashed your Wi-Fi dev board with the Marauder firmware or something else you **might** need to erase it before installing the new firmware here.
+Follow [the guide here](#erasing-firmware) or the `Erasing firmware` section below if you run into issues.

 ## Installing/flashing an ESP32 Wroom board